 We believe AI can alleviate some of the manual tasks of employees.
 Certain manual tasks which we could see AI take over are the automation aspects of a role, such as analysis of corporate financial data in order to assess a firm’s financial stability.

 Job boards (e.g. LinkedIn) and review sites, such as Glassdoor are becoming rapidly more sophisticated.
 You may be forgiven for thinking that job boards are simply a place which you may use to easily apply for numerous vacancies on one single platform.
-You will also be forgiven for assuming that review sites are just a tool for ranking a business out of 5 stars alongside either a positive, negative, or mixed comment.
+You will also be forgiven for assuming that review sites are just a tool for ranking a business out of 5 stars alongside either a positive, negative or mixed comment.
 However, both of these types of platforms have implemented hugely efficient and highly sophisticated algorithms which can match you with your most suited role and/or company.
 These algorithms are likely to evolve to predict the outcome of placements with regards to candidate satisfaction levels upon a prospect undertaking a new role.

-Major changes within an industry gives rise to new jobs being created.
+Major changes within an industry give rise to new jobs being created.
 We don’t just mean in terms of vacancies, we also mean with regards to new roles!
-With the rise of AI comes the increasingly likely prospect of AI and Machine Learning Specialists being employed within businesses.
+With the rise of AI comes to the increasingly likely prospect of AI and Machine Learning Specialists being employed within businesses.
 This would be for the purpose of inputting and cleaning data within the system so that a business’ AI is operating at maximum efficiency.

 One recent technological innovation which goes somewhat hand-in-hand with AI is big data.
 Big data could improve upon the assessment of candidate soft skills and weaknesses which may be missed in the traditional interview scenario.
 Furthermore, LinkedIn’s study of Global Talent Trends 2019 noted soft skills as one of the four main trends within recruitment moving forward.
 Within the study, LinkedIn refers to soft skills (candidate’s ability to interact with others) is a trait which only 53% of businesses have implemented a formal process for assessing.